adobe/griffon-plugin-bridge/README.md

 ##### init

 The parent (Project Griffon UI) calls init once the plugin is registered.
 Here, Project Griffon UI will pass in any applicable configuration settings.

+##### customize

+The parent calls customize with values that change how the plugin itself should behave.
+For example, a `theme` value of `light` or `dark` will be provided to accommodate dark mode.

 ##### navigateTo